 Stack arrays in sequence depth wise (along third dimension).

 Join a sequence of arrays along an existing axis.

-Split an array into multiple sub-arrays vertically (row-wise).
+Split array into a list of multiple sub-arrays vertically.

 >>> a = np.array([, , ]) >>> b = np.array([, , ]) >>> np.vstack((a,b)) array([, , , , , ])